 Acknowledge Their Feelings

 There will be times when Alzheimer's patients will feel so sad or frustrated that they simply need to have an outburst.
 Many times, dementia has caused so many changes to their brain that there is nothing they can do to control these outbursts.
-When a senior with Alzheimer's reacts in this way, acknowledge the feelings that they have.
-Let them know it is alright to feel this way and that you understand their feelings.
+When a senior with Alzheimer's reacts in this way, acknowledge their feelings.
+Let them know it’s okay to feel this way and that you understand their feelings.
 The more you argue with them about why they are feeling a certain way, the more frustrated they will likely become.

-Acknowledging a senior's feelings is a great idea, promoting poor behavior is not.
+While acknowledging a senior's feelings is a great idea, promoting poor behavior is not.
 While you can validate a person's feelings, and the reasons why they feel angry, you shouldn't make them feel as though aggression is acceptable.
-Do not give in to aggressive threats or behavior or validate this type of reaction, it will only make the problem worse.
+Do not give in to aggressive threats or behavior, it will only make the problem worse.